Who We Are

 No, We Shouldn't Do This 👎

-These courses have been on hold for a while, because we've been busy with other topics.
+While people seem to like them, they've been on hold for a while because we've been busy with other topics.
 Then, one day, we had an opportunity to resume creating the math courses and found a good teacher who could help build them.
 Everything seemed perfect except - we didn't do it.